 ▪ Prosecution: The crew prosecuting Timothy Bass for the alleged abduction, rape, and homicide of Mandy Stavik consists of former longtime Whatcom County Prosecuting Attorney David McEachran and Chief Criminal Deputy Prosecuting Attorney Erik Sigmar.

-McEachran, who retired in Dec.
-2018 after an almost half-century workplace, is returning as a unique prosecutor.
-Sigmar has been with the workplace for 4 years and an attorney for greater than a decade.
-He was currently promoted to Chief Criminal Deputy after Eric Richey gained the November election for the pinnacle prosecutor.
+McEachran retired in Dec.
+2018 after an almost half-century workplace and is returning as a unique prosecutor.
+Sigmar has been with the workplace for four years and an attorney for over a decade.
+He was promoted to Chief Criminal Deputy after Eric Richey gained the November election for the pinnacle prosecutor.

 ▪ Defense: The crew defending Timothy Bass for the alleged abduction, rape, and homicide of Mandy Stavik includes Whatcom County Public Defenders Starck Follis, Shoshana Paige, and Stephen Jackson.

-Follis has been the director of the public defender’s office for five years and has been a lawyer for more than three years.
+Follis has been the director of the public defender’s office for five years and has been a lawyer for over three years.

-Paige, a senior deputy public defender, has been with the workplace on account that 2006.
-Jackson, who is additionally a deputy public defender, has been with the office for 5 years.
+A senior deputy public defender, Paige has been with the workplace since 2006.
+Jackson, a deputy public defender, has been with the office for five years.

-▪ The victim: Amanda “Mandy” Stavik, changed into a 1989 graduate of Mount Baker High.
-The 18-year-old changed into a home for Thanksgiving ruin from Central Washington University whilst she disappeared while walking.
+▪ The victim, Amanda “Mandy” Stavik, changed into a 1989 graduate of Mount Baker High.
+The 18-year-old transformed into a home for Thanksgiving ruined by Central Washington University while she disappeared while walking.

-Stavik turned into defined as a vivacious and gregarious young girl, played saxophone in the band, turned into an honors scholar and cheerleader, The Bellingham Herald previously reported.
-She also performed basketball and softball and ran go-us of a and song.
+Stavik was defined as an energetic and gregarious young girl who played saxophone in the band and turned into an honors scholar and cheerleader, The Bellingham Herald previously reported.
+She also performed basketball and softball and ran out of a song.

 Some 900 humans attended her memorial service, and music turned into creation for a scholarship endowed in her name at Mount Baker High.
-Stavik also labored on the Whatcom Family YMCA.
+Stavik also labored at the Whatcom Family YMCA.

-▪ The defendant: Timothy Forrest Bass, 51, is from Everson.
-He changed into an established delivery driver for the local Franz Bakery outlet in Bellingham.
+▪ The defendant, Timothy Forrest Bass, 51, is from Everson.
+He became an established delivery driver for the local Franz Bakery outlet in Bellingham.

 Bass grew up on the west side of Strand Road inside the Acme place, while Mandy Stavik grew up on Strand Road’s east aspect.

-The Whatcom County Sheriff’s Office had suspected Bass considering that as a minimum 2013, it was consistent with Sheriff Bill Elfo.
-Detectives two times contacted Bass at his domestic; however, he declined to give a voluntary DNA sample.
+The Whatcom County Sheriff’s Office had suspected Bass, considering that, as a minimum, in 2013, it was consistent with Sheriff Bill Elfo.
+Detectives contacted Bass twice at his domestic; however, he declined to give a voluntary DNA sample.

-Detectives then requested permission to collect a DNA pattern from his paintings truck, but Franz denied the request.
-Bass changed into then arrested in December 2017 after a coworker gave detectives a plastic cup and Coke can say he drank out of.
+Detectives then requested permission to collect a DNA pattern from his painting truck, but Franz denied the request.
+Bass was then arrested in December 2017 after a coworker gave detectives a plastic cup and Coke can say he drank out of.

 BACKGROUND ON THE CASE

 The Whatcom County Sheriff’s Office arrested Bass on Dec.
 12, 2017.
-He became charged with first-diploma murder and Primary-degree rape in connection with Stavik’s loss of life.
+He was charged with first-diploma murder and Primary-degree rape in connection with Stavik’s loss of life.

 Due to May 2018, the rape rate turned into dismissed due to the statute of boundaries concerns.
-Bass has been in the Whatcom County Jail, considering his arrest instead of $1 million bails.
-If convicted, he ought to face two decades to existence in prison.
+Bass has been in the Whatcom County Jail, considering his arrest instead of $1 million bail.
+If convicted, he ought to face two decades of existence in prison.

 After Stavik died, a DNA profile was constituted of proof taken from her body at some stage in an autopsy.
 After Bass twice refused to give a voluntary pattern, detectives tried to acquire DNA proof from his paintings, Franz Bakery.
-Franz declined; however, a coworker found out of the sheriff’s research, collected a plastic cup, and Coke can Bass drank out of, and grew to become the gadgets into detectives, courtroom information show.
+Franz declined; however, a coworker found out about the sheriff’s research and collected a plastic cup and Coke can Bass drink out of it, which grew to become the gadgets of detectives, courtroom information shows.

 Bass’ DNA matched the suspect profile, which brought about his arrest in line with courtroom records.
 Defense attorneys at the start attempted to suppress the DNA evidence, meaning it couldn’t be used at trial; however, Judge Raquel Montoya-Lewis ruled at a hearing in overdue August that it may be admitted as evidence.